Yujia Yankou: Exoteric food bestowal

 The celebrant addresses all the orphaned souls that have been summoned to the rite.
 After admonishing the summoned orphaned souls the right decorum and deportment to adopt at the rite, the celebrant then instructs the orphaned souls to take refuge in the Buddhas and receive the Dharma-seal so that they can eventually attain enlightenment.
 The celebrant then instructs and leads all gathered at the daochang (ritual space) in a hymn in praise of Guanyin.
 As the hymn is sung, the celebrant begins to bless the platters of food-offering placed in front of him or her by tracing Sanskrit syllables written in Siddhaṃ.
 The hymn ends with a supplication to Guanyin.
-The food is then scattered into the space directly in front of the Yujia Altar.
+The food is then scattered into the space directly in front of the Yuqie Altar.
 As the celebrant begins to toss the food-offering into the space in front of him, the weina recites hymns describing the partaking of the bestowed food by the orphaned souls.